 When you decide to get alone with God, you will be like the person who has the door of their house open every day of their life and then suddenly closes and locks the door.
-The moment the door closes, everyone outside now starts pounding on the door, asking to let them in.
+The moment the door closes, everyone outside starts pounding on it, asking to let them in.
 The visitors want to know why they can’t come in any longer.
 With all its disturbing and confusing thoughts, the mind springs alive at that moment, with every kind of thinking bombarding you.
 They are yelling with all their lungs for you to open the door and let them in again.
-The thoughts are speaking in your head all the things you need to get done, and there is not enough time to get alone with God.
-There are appointments to keep, bills to pay, work that must be done and accomplished.
-The thoughts and voices demand entrance so they can continue to dominate and torment your soul.
+The thoughts are speaking in your head about everything you need to get done, and there is not enough time to get alone with God.
+There are appointments to keep, bills to pay, and work that must be done and accomplished.
+The thoughts and voices demand entrance to continue dominating and tormenting your soul.
 (Concentration on the Living Christ Connects us to the Presence of God)

-There is no way of stopping the thoughts from continually barging in upon you.
-In the initial phase of getting alone in the silence, you learn to let the thoughts come, and then you give them up.
+There is no way to stop thoughts from continually barging in upon you.
+In the initial phase of getting alone in silence, you learn to let the thoughts come, and then you give them up.
 You let them go because they are the seedbed of distraction.
 I handle them by releasing them and allowing God to take them.
 I release them by willfully turning them over and over to Him.
 I then decide to let the distracting thoughts become the source of my prayers.
 They become prayers about what I need to get done and the people I need to see.
-I let go and release the thoughts as prayer concerns, so I find peace and rest in God.
+I let go and release the thoughts as prayer concerns so I find peace and rest in God.

 This practice brought a new meaning of taking every thought captive and making it obedient to Christ (2 Cor.
 10:5 NIV).
 “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”

 Image via Pixabay